MelihGulum/MelihGLM/scrum_managements/index.md

 {% endcapture %}
 {% include gallery images=images caption="Sample Screen Shots" cols=2 %}

 We were using scrum methodology when I was doing my internship at [AdresGezgini](https://adresgezgini.com/).
-I also use scrum, which I find very effective in terms of time management and work efficiency, in my daily life.
+I also use scrum, which i find very effective in terms of time management and work efficiency, in my daily life.

 ## Getting Started